 Essentially, we want to find a balance of getting enough sun exposure to produce Vitamin D, while not overexposing our skin and putting us at risk for skin cancer.
 Once we’ve reached our threshold, we then need to seek out a physical barrier to protect our skin from the sun.

 This physical barrier can be one of three things:

 While sunscreen shouldn’t be your first line of defense against the sun, there are times when you just WANT to be outside in the sun!
 This is my all-time favorite sunscreen for both myself and family.
-If you'd like some more information on sunscreen, check out my Safe Sunscreen Guide for Seacoast Moms Blog.
+If you'd like some more information on sunscreen, check out my Guide to Safe Sunscreen.
 I talk about what to use, what to avoid, and why.

 *Should you supplement with Vitamin D?